jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 layout: post
 title: Building BeagleBone Black Systems with Yocto
 description: "Building customized systems for the BeagleBone Black using tools from the Yocto Project"
-date: 2015-08-16 12:45:00
+date: 2015-08-11 08:45:00
 categories: beaglebone
 tags: [linux, beaglebone, yocto]
 ---

-Instructions for building some developer systems for [BeagleBone Black][beagleboard] boards primarily for C, C++ and [Qt5][qt] programmers, but also Perl and Python hackers with a number of modules for both included.
+Instructions for building some developer systems for [BeagleBone Black][beagleboard] boards primarily for C, C++ and [Qt5][qt] programmers.
+Perl and Python are also included.

 The [meta-bbb][meta-bbb] layer described below **should** be modified for your own particular project.
 Treat it as a template.